 Directions: From Coeur d’Alene, travel east on Interstate 90 to the Kingston Exit #43.
 Follow the paved Forest Service Road #9 north for 26 miles, then continue 17 miles north of the small town of Prichard on Forest Road #208.
 The campground will be on the left, just after you cross the bridge.
 (It is located approximately 4 miles north of Devil’s Elbow campground).
 See map below.

-Open Dates: Opens a week before Memorial Day weekend (on Friday), closes the third Monday in September.
+Open Dates: Opens the Friday before Memorial Day.
+Closes on the last Monday in September.

 Amenities: Two hand pumps, vault toilets, and garbage cans.
 Roads and parking spurs are paved.